aliceliveprojects/WildLoggingDBParent/README.md

 # WildLoggingDB - Re-implementing an API
+This project is a sequel to [WildLogging](https://github.com/TheUrbanWild/WildLogging).

-This is the parent project to:
+It is the parent project to:

 * [WildLogging](https://github.com/aliceliveprojects/WildLogging)
 * [WildLoggingDB](https://github.com/aliceliveprojects/WildLoggingDB)